-All licensed hospitals that operate burn units under Section 395.1055(17), F.S., must comply with the verification criteria of the American Burn Association.
+All licensed hospitals that operate burn units under Subsection 395.1055(17), F.S., must comply with the verification criteria of the American Burn Association.
 The criteria is available at http://www.ameriburn.org.
 Initial designations will be listed as provisional until the verification process with the American Burn Association is complete.

-As specified in s 395.3038, Florida Statutes, the Agency lists hospitals providing evidence of stroke center certification through a nationally recognized certifying organization.
+As specified in Section 395.3038, Florida Statutes, the Agency lists hospitals providing evidence of stroke center certification through a nationally recognized certifying organization.
 The designations listed by the Agency include Acute Stroke Ready Centers, Thrombectomy-capable Stroke Centers, Primary Stroke Centers and Comprehensive Stroke Centers.

 The following are the nationally recognized certifying organizations accepted by the Agency: